Self-Testing Graph States Permitting Bounded Classical Communication: Self-Testing Graph States Against Bounded Classical Communication

-\begin{lem} If a physical experiment $( \vert \Psi \rangle, \{ \mathcal{M}_k \}_k)$ is compatible with one of the reference experiments~\ref{def:refe1},~\ref{def:refe2}, or~\ref{def:refe3}, and simulates it according to Def.~\eqref{def:simrob} for $\epsilon = 0$, then $\{ \mathcal{X}_u, \mathcal{Z}_u \} \vert \Psi \rangle = 0$ for all power vertices $u$ but vertex $v_l$ in RE~\ref{def:refe3} where $ \{ \mathcal{X}_{v_l} \mathcal{X}^{(X)}_{v_m}, Z_{v_l} \mathcal{X}^{(Z)}_{v_m} \} \vert \Psi \rangle =0$ for $v_m = d_{(v_l,v_r)}$. \end{lem} The complete proof of Lemma~\ref{lem:ref1234} is provided in Appendix~\ref{app:anti}.
-Conceptually, the simulation condition imposes constraints on the PE's observables, which are related to the stabilizer formalism.
+\paragraph{Local anticommutation relations.} \begin{lem} If a physical experiment $( \vert \Psi \rangle, \{ \mathcal{M}_k \}_k)$ is compatible with one of the reference experiments~\ref{def:refe1},~\ref{def:refe2},~or~\ref{def:refe3}, and simulates it according to Def.~\ref{def:simrob} for $\epsilon = 0$, then $\{ \mathcal{X}_{u}, \mathcal{Z}_{u} \} \vert \Psi \rangle = 0$ for all power vertices $u$ but vertex $v_{l}$ in RE~\ref{def:refe3} where $ \{ \mathcal{X}_{v_{l}} \mathcal{X}^{(X)}_{v_m}, Z_{v_{l}} \mathcal{X}^{(Z)}_{v_m} \} \vert \Psi \rangle =0$ for $v_m = d_{(v_{l},v_{r})}$. \end{lem} The complete proof of Lemma~\ref{lem:ref1234} is provided in Appendix~\ref{app:anti}.
+Conceptually, the simulation condition imposes constraints from stabilizer formalism on the PE's observables.
 Additionally, certain measurement settings correspond to measurements that lead to a nonlocal paradox for the inflated graph state.
 The constraints imposed on the observables by these settings lead to an anticommutation relation for two observables on a single power vertex.
 From a single anticommutation relation, Lemma~\ref{lem:indu} in Appendix~\ref{app:anti} extends the anticommutation relation to a neighboring power vertex.
-This process, applied iteratively, yields an anticommutation relation for every power vertex within the connected graph.
+This process, applied iteratively, yields an anticommutation relation for every power vertex of the connected graph, thus fulfilling \textit{(i)} in Prop.~\ref{prop:selftestgraphstates}.